Product

 In order to calculate CAC, divide all the expenses to acquire customers by the total number of customers acquired over a certain period of time.
 Here’s the basic formula:

-Cost to acquire customers / number of customers acquired
+Customer Acquisition Cost = Cost to acquire customers / number of customers acquired

 Whichever route you go, keep it consistent.

-Why this SaaS metric is important
+Why This SaaS Metric is Important

 CAC is important because it helps determine the profitability of your business.
 If you’re spending more to acquire customers than the revenue they generate, you’re not making money.